thoha/FlorML/Example_Scripts/Flora_Malesiana_scripts/Flora_Malesiana_scripts_README.txt

 I. Introduction
 II.
 Requirements and syntax used
 III.
 Running order for Flora Malesiana scripts
 IV.
+Bugfix scripts
-Additional script
+V. Additional script
-V. Licensing
+VI.
+Licensing

 ================================================================================

 I. Introduction

 The Flora_Malesiana_scripts.zip ZIP file contains the Perl scripts that were used to add mark-up to Flora Malesiana.
 These scripts were created while doing the actual production work for Flora Malesiana, and so evolved along the way.

 ================================================================================